-We recruited five HCI researchers with expertise in human-AI collaboration through professional networks and snowball sampling~\cite{goodman1961snowball}.
-Participants were all doctoral students, postdoctoral researchers, or research scientist in HCI with prior experience in human-AI collaboration research.
+We recruited five HCI researchers through professional networks and snowball sampling~\cite{goodman1961snowball}.
+Participants were all doctoral students, postdoctoral researchers, or research scientists in HCI \re{with diverse levels of experience} in human-AI collaboration research.
 Each session was conducted remotely via Zoom, moderated by the first author, and lasted roughly 45 minutes.
-The study was video recorded upon acquiring participants' consent at the beginning.
+The study was video recorded upon acquiring participants' consent at the beginning, and all study procedures were approved by the first author's Institutional Review Board.

-The session began with a brief introduction to the platform's motivation and a demonstration of the participant interface to familiarize the researcher with the experimental context.
-We then provide an instruction document, along with the link to the researcher interface, to the participant, who is assigned an imaginary persona of an HCI researcher interested in using our platform for a research study on how communication channels affect human-agent collaboration with the Shape Factory experiment.
-Two tasks are presented to the participants, each associated with one user scenario: (1) set up a new session for a Shape Factory experiment and (2) analyze the results from a pre-populated, completed session.
-Participants shared their screen and were instructed to think aloud as they navigated the interface to complete these two scenarios.
+The session began with a brief introduction to the platform's motivation and a demonstration of the participant interface to familiarize the researcher with the experimental context. \re{We assigned each participant an imaginary persona of an HCI researcher designing a study on communication channels in the \textit{Shape Factory} paradigm with our system, along with the researcher interface link.} \re{Participants interact with a fully functional prototype of the Researcher Interface (see Appendix~\ref{app:interface} for the original design).
+While this version contained all core functionalities used in the Case Studies, its information architecture differed slightly from the final design presented in Section~\ref{sec:system-components-researcher-ui}.} Two tasks are presented to the participants, each associated with one user scenario: (1) set up a new session for a Shape Factory experiment and (2) analyze the results from a pre-populated, completed session.
+Participants shared their screen and were instructed to "think aloud" as they navigated the interface.
 The facilitator observed, took notes on usability issues, and asked probing questions.
 We conducted a short semi-structured interview after the walkthrough to gather overall impressions and discuss potential research applications.
-All study procedures were approved by the first author's Institutional Review Board.

-The recordings of each session were transcribed and analyzed alongside the facilitator's notes, where we conducted a thematic analysis to identify recurring usability challenges, comprehension difficulties, and design suggestions.
+The recordings of each session were transcribed and analyzed alongside the facilitator's notes, where we conducted a thematic analysis to identify recurring usability challenges, comprehension difficulties, and design improvement opportunities.